xovox/RetroCRT/README.md

 Compared to every distro I've seen out there, one of the biggest advantages of using RetroCRT is that we're only updating configuration files line-by-line instead of overwriting everything.
 This means that RetroCRT should be able to coexist with RetroPie and probably almost everything else you're running.

+## Videos

+* [Fresh Install of RetroCRT](https://www.youtube.com/watch?v=nytsuaoU4R8) shows what you get out of the box
+* [RetroCRT Theme Demo](https://www.youtube.com/watch?v=6hoH16SXjr0) shows what it looks like populated with snapshots & videos
+* [RetroCRT Configuration Files](https://www.youtube.com/watch?v=zDwPPjS4E2w) shows what you have living in /boot that you can edit on your PC, macOS, & Linux computer

+## Photo

 ![alt text](https://raw.githubusercontent.com/xovox/RetroCRT-Media/master/RetroCRT-240p/Small_NES_Mockup.jpg)

 # Resources